This article was originally posted on 29 January 2020, and has been updated to provide the latest information.

 Grants > Subsidy

-The structure of CPF housing grants gives Singaporeans flexibility since the money is refunded into their CPF accounts and can be used for their next flat purchase, kept for retirement, or used for other purposes.
+While you may not be able to physically see these funds after selling your HDB flat, and even have to pay accrued interest on it to your CPF accounts, the structure of CPF housing grants gives Singaporeans flexibility it can be used for their next flat purchase, kept for retirement, or used for other purposes.

 On the other hand, a direct subsidy/discount off the selling price of HDB means that you would only benefit whenever you buy a flat.